 Plain and simple, it doesn’t get more versatile than this!
 All you need is:

-I’d also recommend some pepper and possibly salt too, if you’re using a reduced-sodium broth.
+I also recommend seasoning the chicken with pepper and possibly salt too, if you’re using a reduced-sodium broth.

-Pretty similar to above, but red.
+Pretty similar to #2 but with tomato salsa.
 It’s a cousin of my slow cooker shredded chicken that I use for tacos.
 Here’s what you need:

 - salsa of your choice – mild, medium, or hot